ralph7777/Java-Programming/README.md

 # Java projects
-Hey, how are you today?
-This repo has some small projects I did with Java.
+This repo contains some algorithms or projects I have implemented with Java.